RobLoach/node-raylib/templates/retro_rpg/README.md

 ## Features

-- dialog-flows that can be easily edited in markdown (vi [mdif](https://github.com/notnullgames/mdif))
+- dialog-flows that can be easily edited in markdown (via [mdif](https://github.com/notnullgames/mdif))
 - simple mapping in [tiled](https://www.mapeditor.org/)
 - normalized characters (easier NPC & player modification with spritesheets) that you can edit graphically [here](https://notnullgames.github.io/universal-sprites/)